ArevaloBrandon115/object_label/README.md

 ## Controls
 - Move: You can move around by clicking and holding the left mouse button
-- zoom: you can zoom by scrolling (note: make sure the mouse isn't on any UI element)
+- zoom: You can zoom by scrolling (note: make sure the mouse isn't on any UI element)
 - rotate: You can rotate by holding down the left control key on your keyboard and scrolling